Simplified development workflow for GlusterFS

 The commands in this section are to be run inside the glusterfs source directory.

 It is recommended to use separate local development branches for each change you want to contribute to GlusterFS.
 To create a development branch, first checkout the upstream branch you want to work on and update it.
 More details on the upstream branching model for GlusterFS can be found at

 Development Work Flow - Branching_policy.
-For example if you want to develop on the master branch,
+For example if you want to develop on the devel branch,

-Now, create a new branch from master and switch to the new branch.
+Now, create a new branch from devel and switch to the new branch.
 It is recommended to have descriptive branch names.
 Do,

 to do both in one command.